gabriel-rusu/Operating-System-Input-Output-Library/README.md

     $sudo apt install build-essential
     ```
 ## 🔧 Running the tests <a name = "tests"></a>
-Explain how to run the automated tests for this system.

-### Break down into end to end tests
 If you want to run the automated tests for Linux system you must follow the following steps:
 * clone the repository by copping the following command in your terminal:
   ```